 Diverse Habitats all located within the Los Angeles Harbor!

-Hover over the images below to learn more about each habitat type.
+Select the information icons below to learn more about each habitat type.

 Seafloor

-The seafloor, the largest harbor habitat, can include open-water areas with sandier sediments as well as more protected areas with muddier sediments having higher organic carbon content.
-The seafloor is...
+The seafloor, the second largest harbor habitat, can include open-water areas with sandier sediments as well as more protected areas with muddier sediments having higher organic carbon content, which af...

 Pelagic